Srinidhi141195/Srinidhi/README.md

         "backEnd": {
             "js": ["AWS", "IT Networking", "Databases"],
         },
         "devOps": ["AWS", "Docker🐳", "Route53"],
         "databases": ["DynamoDB", "MySql"],
     },
-    "architecture": ["Serverless Architecture", "Tier-2 and Tier3 Architectures", "EDA"], "currentFocus": "Get a full time opportunity in the AWS domain", "funFact": "There are two ways to write error-free programs; only the third one works" }
+    "architecture": ["Serverless Architecture", "Tier-2 and Tier3 Architectures", "EDA"], "currentFocus": "Get a full-time opportunity in the AWS domain", "funFact": "There are two ways to write error-free programs; only the third one works" }